Angélique Bernard

 Bernard moved to the Yukon from Montreal in 1995, initially for a 4-month translation internship with the territorial government.
 She became an active member of the Franco-Yukonnais community, including volunteering for non-profit organizations and hosting a French-language community radio show starting in 1998.
 She served as Chair of the Association Franco-Yukonnaise from 2010 to 2017.
+Since leaving the office of commissioner of the Yukon, Bernard has published a book detailing the role of commissioner and her own experience.